kafisatz/DecisionTrees.jl/README.md

 * Add MSE (normal deviance) as a splitting criterion
 * Implement Bagging
 * fix/add/improve certain error statistics; mainly the RSS and Gini
+* Clean up the naming convention of the fieldnames of ModelSettings (bool_xy, BoolXY, ...)

 Also:
 * To fix this: the code should not rely on dtmtable.mappings and dtmtable.candmatwomax anymore (if possible).
 The pools have the equivalent information